Walker-Xin/tutorial/README.md

 ## Complimentary Notes

 I plan to upload my self-made notes (written in markdown) once every academic year.
-The notes are often reproduced (almost verbatim) from standard textbooks recommended by the Oxford Physics course, although I try to maintain a consistent style of notation and level of detail across all subjects.
+The notes are often reproduced (almost verbatim) from standard textbooks recommended by the Oxford Physics course.
+However, I try to maintain a consistent style of notation and level of detail across all subjects.

 Although the notes should be much less error-prone, please take them with a grain of salt and notify me of any mistakes.